katiepestotnik/lesson/sections/part4.1.md

 Looping is great with arrays.
 It allows you to move through a large set of data and manipulate or check information.<br>
 :mag_right: Review the syntax<br>
-Usually we want to loop through the whole array, so we will use the length property for arrays.
+Usually we want to loop through the whole array, so we will use the length property for arrays `dogs.length`.
 ```js
 const dogs = ['Klondike', 'Missy', 'Star']
 for(let i = 0; i < dogs.length; i++){